karlmdavis/justdavis-karl/_drafts/2018-11-26-time-tracking-love-hate.md

 Unfortunately, it just doesn't support my multi-device, not-often-in-Windows, work lifestyle.
 I wish it did: it was some of the best money I'd ever spent.

-I've looked around at some of their competitors, and it doesn't seem like most of them are a good choice, either.
+I've looked around at some of their competitors, and it doesn't seem like they provide an acceptable solution, either.
 A few of them are multi-device, but those all seem to want me to send them a stream of every window/application I use, on every one of those devices.
 Unencrypted.
 That's a **terrible** idea, from a security perspective.
 And creepy.

 Anyone know of a privacy-conscious, multi-device offering in this space?

 Until then, I'm still updating the company wiki by hand, every day, all day (except when I get busy and it matters most).

+<a id="ref-1-target">[[1]](#ref-1-source)</a> Related: [Software Project Estimation: Rebuilding Trust]({{ site.baseurl }}{% post_url 2015-08-16-software-project-estimation-rebuilding-trust %})